Feature request #8387

 BTW I'm not the right person to work on this "bug/feature request".

-#11 Updated by Sandro Santilli over 7 years ago
+#11 Updated by Sandro Santilli almost 8 years ago

 I see Nathan point about wanting the emptied layers in the project.
 Personally I never used them as "drawing canvasses" so I missed this use case.
 In any case I think the user should be warned when closing a project if the data in its memory layers will be lost forever.
 It's the same kind of warning you get when closing without saving the project, so maybe category should be "GUI".